logo for injury-settlement-guide.com

 Georgia Statute of Limitations:

-Personal Injury: For general personal injury, the statute of limitations is 2 years and 4 years for loss of consortium claims.
+• Personal Injury: 2 years; 4 years for loss of consortium claims.

 Caps on Personal Injury Awards in Georgia: